knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 EBC = 3*10 - floor(15.792) - 10 = 4

-Then when we reach the required pod count and metrics are stable we get EBC=3*10 - floor(19.968) - 10=0:
+Then when we reach the required pod count and metrics are stable we get:

 ```
   "timestamp": "2023-10-10T15:33:59.24118625Z",
   "logger": "autoscaler",
   "message": "PodCount=3 Total1PodCapacity=10.000 ObsStableValue=19.602 ObsPanicValue=19.968 TargetBC=10.000 ExcessBC=0.000",
 ```
+EBC=3*10 - floor(19.968) - 10=0

 A few seconds later, one minute after we get in panicking mode we get to stable mode (un-panicking):